Top 12 Best Activities in Iceland

 When they do appear, there’s no knowing exactly when, where, or how long the lights will dance in the sky.
 But that’s part of what makes them a must-see in Iceland.
 Thankfully, there are handy steps you can take to maximize your chances of seeing them.

-The best way is to take a guided northern lights tour.
-Guides know the best and darkest vantage points.
+The most convenient way to see this natural phenomenon is to take a guided northern lights tour with a local expert who knows the best locations for great visibility.
 They can also provide a wealth of scientific information to add even more color to the experience.

-If a tour isn’t something you’re interested in, rent a car in Iceland and drive to a location away from the light pollution in Reykjavik.
+If you prefer to go look for these lights on your own, you can rent a car in Iceland and drive to a location away from the light pollution in Reykjavik.
 More remote rural areas will have better visibility than the city.
 Then be patient!
 While you can’t control the weather, you can do your best to be ready if the conditions are right.

 As its name suggests, Iceland is a land defined by frozen landscapes.
 While some think Iceland is not quite frozen enough to warrant the name (compared to Greenland), it's still a country of floating icebergs, sweeping glaciers, and dazzling blue ice caves.